 Small farms will be able to clean and package their own eggs on site but must be aware of the regulations and food safety standards that are in place both nationally and on a state level in regard to washing, grading and storage of eggs.
-Cold storage will be required and if the operator is to deliver their eggs, refrigerated transport will also be a necessity.
 Licenses are also usually required.

 There are several free range accreditation systems available to producers that all have similar standards for the production of free range eggs and hen management and have a focus on animal welfare and consumer concerns.
 Only PROOF focuses on pastured production.
 Having farm accreditation does assist with the marketing of eggs by offering the reassurance that someone else is looking over your shoulder and validating your claims.
 When you are selling direct or have personal contact with your clients this may not seem necessary, but, this industry is expanding rapidly and you need an advantage over your competitors.
 Many retailers are now insisting on accreditation so that they can demonstrate to their customers that you do meet their expectations.